-[intro]When you have completed this Guide, you will know how to add Size Variants onto your Products, both manually within the Add/Edit Product window and using spreadsheets and the Import/Export System feature.[/intro]
+[intro]When you have completed this Guide, you will know how to add Pattern Variants onto your Products, both manually within the Add/Edit Product window and using spreadsheets and the Import/Export System feature.[/intro]

 [remember] Before you begin, you need to prepare your images.
 For each Variant Choice, you will need at least one Product Image and one Pattern Image.
 A Product Image is the primary Product Image for the Variant Choice, whilst a Pattern Image is a close-up of the pattern or design of the Variant Choice.